approvals/ApprovalTests.Python/docs/how_to/multiple_approvals_per_test.md

 <!-- endSnippet -->
 ## Verify Multiple Things with Blocking

-An other alternative is to simply make multiple `verify()` calls using the `NamerFactory` in the code.
+Another alternative is to simply make multiple `verify()` calls using the `NamerFactory.with_parameters` in the code.
 Be aware that this will halt your test on the first `verify()` that fails, same as a normal `assert`.

 <!-- snippet: multiple-verifies-without-blocking -->